gnembon/fabric-carpet/README.md

 # Fabric Carpet

 Cause all carpets are made of fabric?
+This is the [Fabric](https://fabricmc.net/) version of Carpet Mod, for Minecraft 1.14 and above.
+For 1.13 check [gnembon/carpetmod](https://github.com/gnembon/carpetmod) and for 1.12 check [gnembon/carpetmod112](https://github.com/gnembon/carpetmod112).

 Carpet Mod is a mod for vanilla Minecraft that allows you to take full control of what matters from a technical perspective of the game.